oilboi/Crafter-Minetest/README.md

 - Fixed wrong variable for durability assigned to all swords
 - Fix bug in experience
 - Fully implemented bows and arrows
+- Tuned the bow and arrows even further
+- Snowmen now drop a carrot, coal, stick, or snowball
 ---